CANopenTerm/CANopenTerm/README.md

 You work in an R&D environment and are responsible for the development or testing of CANopen devices?
-Or you are an application engineer and need a practical tool to communicate within a CANopen network?

-You work in an R&D environment and are responsible for the development or testing of CANopen devices?
 Or you are an application engineer and you need a simple tool to communicate easily and efficiently on a CANopen network?